mrMohitTiwari/Bankist_Webiste/README.md

 - Event delegation for efficient management of dynamic content.
 - Intersection API for triggering animations and actions when elements come into view.
 - Transition effects to enhance the visual appeal during scrolling.
+- Testimonial Section is included where we can see different peoples testimonials

 ## Smooth Scrolling